DCEG-workshops/fair_principles_for_data_stewardship/workshops/workshop_2/lecture.md

 #### GitHub organizations

-GitHub organizations are a special type of GitHub accounts that do not belong to individual developers but instead shared by a team of developers.
+GitHub organizations are a special type of GitHub accounts that do not belong to individual developers but instead shared by a team(s) of developers.

 This team or _organization_ could be a—
 - **Research lab**: [episphere](https://github.com/episphere) is a research group led by [Dr. Jonas S. Almeida](https://dceg.cancer.gov/about/staff-directory/almeida-jonas).